G-Milzink/CI_PP2_GS/README.md

 ## Project Goals

-The goal of this project was to create a website where the user can play a few simple games to pas time.
+The goal of this project was to create a website where the user can play a few simple games to pass time.

 ### Site Owner Goals